Marketing to Doctors, Part 4: Lead Generation

 Doximity

 I’m not sure what to say about Doximity.
-With $80 million dollars in venture funding and a claimed 70% of all US physicians (and half the nurses) in this “Linkedin for Medical Professionals” we should be all over this platform.
+With $80 million in venture funding and a claimed 70% of all US physicians (and half the nurses) on this “LinkedIn for Medical Professionals,” we should be all over this platform.
 However, we’ve never posted a single ad there.
 We’ve contacted them numerous times over the years.
 For the most part, their salespeople won’t return our phone calls.
-When they have, they’ve either given us absurdly bad pricing, informed us they won’t accept advertising except from pharma companies, or otherwise totally put us off.
-I think they are focused on Big Pharma and Doctor recruitment, but if you know better, give me a shout and I’ll update this section.
+When they have, they’ve either given us absurdly bad pricing, informed us they won’t accept advertising from any company except pharma companies, or otherwise totally put us off.
+I think they are focused on Big Pharma and Doctor recruitment, but if you know better, give me a shout, and I’ll update this section.

 Remember: Think Mobile

-Doctors spend a lot more of their time on their phones than desktop/laptops compared to your average marketer.
-Doximity says that their data shows 90% of them use iPhones rather than Android.
+Doctors spend much more time on their phones and tablets than on desktops or laptops, compared to the average marketer.
 Why do I point this out?
-Because a huge percentage of your campaigns will be consumed on an iPhone and the default QC device for most marketing and advertising people is their laptop.
+Because a huge percentage of your campaigns will be consumed on mobile devices, and the default QC device for most marketing and advertising people is their laptop.

 Medical Publications

-There are lots of publications and websites that are focused on the physicians you care about– from the generalist publications like Physicians Practice to more specialized ones like Anesthesiology News.
+There are lots of publications and websites focused on the physicians you care about —from generalist publications like Physicians Practice to more specialized ones like Anesthesiology News.
 They all offer a variety of advertising products and will be happy to send you their media kits detailing prices and specs.

-When dealing with the publications, my advice is to actually call up the sales reps and open up about what your budget is, what your campaign expectations are, and what your creative and/or assets look like.
+When dealing with publications, my advice is to call the sales reps and be upfront about your budget, campaign expectations, and creative and/or assets.

 A lot of people feel like that’s giving away too much information, but negotiations don’t need to be zero-sum games.
 The sales reps have seen it all.
 They have a really good sense of what works and what doesn’t for their publication.
 They know their audiences.
 And a lot of them are very experienced marketing professionals in their own right.
 Show them some respect and ask for their advice.
 It doesn’t mean you need to take it – they do want to sell you advertising after all – but they want to steer you toward what will work.
 Successful advertisers come back for more.
 Unsuccessful ones don’t.